grav/jadak/examples/serverless/README.md

 Jadak running as a web library on [AWS Lambda](https://aws.amazon.com/lambda).

-Here, Jadak is serving a simple todo-app from a Lambda*, behind an API Gateway.
+Here, Jadak is serving a simple todo-app from a Lambda*.

-The API Gateway has one "catch-all" route, so all requests are handled by Jadak.
+The Lambda can be invoked by API Gateway via a proxy route, with all requests are handled by Jadak.

-The nice thing is however that the same code can easily be run locally (via the `run-local.sh` script).
+This way, since Jadak is handling the routing, the same service can easily be run locally
+(via the `run-local.sh` script).

 Uses [aws-lumo-cljs-runtime](http://github.com/grav/aws-lumo-cljs-runtime)
 for executing the ClojureScript code on AWS Lambda.

 *) Since Lambdas themselves don't persist state, the items on the todo-list will eventually disappear when the Lambda isn't reused anymore!

+TODO:
+- make `publish` script setup the API gateway